 This Pan Fried Pork Blade Steak is one of our favorites!

-Pork shoulder blade steak is quickly becoming one of our favorite food items to create.
+This dish is quickly becoming one of our favorite food items to create.
 Super versatile, pork steak adapts to cooking in almost any variety and is the perfect canvas for a variety of seasonings and flavors.
-Our pan fried pork steak recipe is no exception!
+Our pork steak recipe is no exception!
 We are searing in all the flavor with a cast iron skillet and then making a creamy mushroom and onion gravy that takes the classic fried pork chops with gravy and bumps it up several notches to rival any restaurant you can think of.

-Don't forget to turn your smothered pork shoulder blade steak with creamy mushroom gravy into a complete dinner by serving your steaks alongside rice, cauliflower rice, steamed broccoli, boiled corn on the cob, or creamy slow cooker cabbage.
+Don't forget to serve this dish with creamy mushroom gravy into a complete dinner by serving your steaks alongside rice, cauliflower rice, steamed broccoli, boiled corn on the cob, or creamy slow cooker cabbage.

 What is pork steak?